tier4/AutowareArchitectureProposal.iv/vehicle/accel_brake_map_calibrator/accel_brake_map_calibrator/README.md

 ### Diagnostics

-`accel brake map_calibrator` publishes diagnostics depending on calibration status.
+The `accel brake map_calibrator` publishes diagnostics message depending on the calibration status.
 Diagnostic type `WARN` indicates that the current accel/brake map is estimated to be inaccurate.
 In this situation, it is strongly recommended to perform a re-calibration of the accel/brake map.

 | Status                  | Diagnostics Type | Diagnostics message                        | Description                                         |